bbusse/swayvnc/README.md

 ## Build
 ### Build dependency
-Use [swayvnc-build](https://github.com/bbusse/swayvnc-build) to build the needed wayvnc apk  for alpine Follow the README and copy the resulting wayvnc package into the swayvnc directory
+Use [swayvnc-build](https://github.com/bbusse/swayvnc-build) to build the needed wayvnc apk for alpine The needed packages are getting copied from the swayvnc-build image with "COPY --from=" during the build of swayvnc

 ### Build container
 ```